E. O. Smith High School

 E. O. Smith High School, (or E.O.
 Smith) named after a member of Connecticut's legislature and former University of Connecticut president Edwin O. Smith, is a secondary school located in Storrs, Connecticut, United States.
 E.O.
 Smith was established by the University of Connecticut in 1958 as the first high school in the area.

 Overview

 E.O.
 Smith High School serves the towns of Ashford, Mansfield, and Willington, which together make up Connecticut's Regional School District #19.
 E.O.
-Smith also serves students from the nearby town of Columbia, and students from surrounding towns such as Coventry and Windham may attend E. O. Smith as participants in the school's Agriculture Education program.
+Smith also serves students from the nearby town of Columbia, and students from surrounding towns such as Columbia, Coventry and Windham may attend E. O. Smith as participants in the school's Agriculture Education program.
+The Depot Campus, also in Mansfield, provides a non-traditional model of education, emphasizing internships and smaller classes.